 Anyone who’s built to an application’s API knows how burdensome the task is.

-We’ll further explore their benefits, but first, let’s align on what they are.
+As we continue this article, we’ll explore their benefits further, but first, let’s agree on what they are.

 A look at the next phase of iPaaS

-They’re API-based connections to applications, where the connections are built and maintained by the enterprise automation platform.
-Each includes a method of authentication, such as OAuth 2.0, as well as triggers and actions.
+Application connectors are software packages that connect your applications to external applications or services.
+These packages are often API-based connections to applications, where the connections are built and maintained by the enterprise automation platform.
+They often include a method of authentication, such as OAuth 2.0, as well as triggers and actions.

 Related: What are webhooks?